Shadrock/M365-flows/tutorialnotes.md

 I started running "Flow checker" before saving to see if I'd broken anything but, honestly, it never showed any errors.
 Those only showed up on run.
 So, now I generally run the flow then, to debug them go to **Monitor** and then **Cloud flow activity** on the left menu (or select the **Activity** tab in the mobile app) and then select your flow in the list that appears.
 This is vastly more helpful than the Flow checker (or this other pointless "PowerBI check thingy" that I ran once, which also showed that everything was fine) and shows exactly where the flow broke by displaying green check icons on steps that worked and a red exclamation point (!) symbol on the ones that didn't.
 However, it seems to take this service a _while_ to update after you run a flow.
 Feels like from 10-15 minutes... so be patient.

-## Notes - Gettoing started & Actions from Forms
+## Notes - Getting started & Actions from Forms
 Nice to realize you can access templates in browser: in the left-hand nav column.
 All flows start with Triggers.
 To change the "dynamic content" that Flow loads from previous actions, delete the "tag" looking icon and place your cursor in the empty space.
 Flow will prompt with what's able to pull in given the source/actions.